Tulsa Wills and Trusts Lawyer

 - Standard will: Specifies how your property and assets will be distributed after your passing and names an executor to help ensure your wishes are followed.

-- Living will (advance directive): It expresses your medical care preferences in case you become unable to communicate to help ensure that your health care decisions align with your values and wishes.
+- Living will (a.k.a., advance directive): It expresses your medical care preferences in case you become unable to communicate and helps ensure that your health care decisions align with your values and wishes.

 - Pour-over will: A pour-over will directs assets not already placed in a trust to “pour over” into the trust upon your death by helping ensure that any overlooked assets are protected within your estate plan.

-Before you come to a final conclusion on your preferred option, we can assist you in selecting and drafting the will that best suits your needs.
+Before you decide on your preferred option, our wills and trusts attorneys in Tulsa can assist you in selecting and drafting the will that best suits your needs.

 - Irrevocable trust: An option that permanently transfers assets out of your estate, potentially offering tax advantages and asset protection.